Theoklitos/chestfreezer/README.md

 API
 ---
-There are several resources one can call directly:
+There are several resources one can call directly, values can be given either as a form or in JSON format:

-* WIP
+* __GET /chestfrezer/api/temperature__, in order to get all the readings so far.
+Query parameters _start_ and _end_ as unit timestamps can specify a range of readings.
+* __GET /chestfrezer/api/temperature/target__, for information about the current target temperature that is attempted to be maintained.
+* __POST /chestfrezer/api/temperature/target__ in order to set a temperature directly (also referred to as an override).

+* __GET /chestfrezer/api/temperature/instruction__, to get all the instructions.
+Instructions can also be time filtered by a _start_ and _end_ timestamp query parameters.
+* __POST /chestfrezer/api/temperature/instruction__, to create a new instruction.
+* __PUT /chestfrezer/api/temperature/instruction/<id>__, to update an existing instruction, and
+* __DELETE /chestfrezer/api/temperature/instruction<id>__, to delete it.

+* __GET /chestfrezer/api/temperature/probe__, to get all the existing temperature sensors.
+A temp. sensor has an unique hardware-bound ID and a settable name, and also a "master" boolean value that determines which is the probe that defines the actual tempetarure.
+* __PUT /chestfrezer/api/temperature/probe/<id>__, to modify an existing probe's data.

+* __GET /chestfrezer/api/temperature/device__, to get the state of the freezer and the cooler.
+* __POST /chestfrezer/api/temperature/device/<device_name>__ in order to switch the freezer or cooler on/off.

-Access control is a single username/password in the config file.
+Access control is a single username/password in the config file that is matched to the Basic auth header.

 Frontend
 --------
-There is a simple javascript frontend using HTML5 graphs and some jQuery to visualize the data and control the sensors.
+There will be a simple javascript frontend using HTML5 graphs and some jQuery to visualize the data and control the sensors.
+For the time being there is nothing... use curl :(

 Configuration